-Head injuries on construction sites typically result from flying objects, falling from great height, chemical spills, and potential impact from falling objects.
+Head injuries on construction sites typically result from flying objects, falling from a great height, chemical spills, and potential impact from falling objects.
 While the exact type of head protection will depend on the type of work being done and the worksite itself, all construction workers must wear some type of approved safety helmet while at work.
 Even visitors are required to wear a safety helmet while visiting an active construction site.

-On specialised construction sites, workers may be required to wear specialised head protection such as hard hats or helmets that can absorb electric shocks.
+On specialised construction sites, workers may be required to wear specialised head protection such as hard hats or helmets that can absorb electric shocks at work.

 Regardless of the type of equipment required, it is important that all head protection is routinely inspected for cracks or dents and damaged helmets replaced immediately as they will not offer adequate protection.

 Face And Eye Protection

 Face protection on construction sites includes face protectors that prevent harmful particles from entering the lungs that can cause illnesses such as occupational asthma and other respiratory illnesses.
 This equipment includes various types of masks or ventilators.

-Eye protection is vital to protect construction workers eyes from hazards such as chemical spills, flying projectiles, dust particles and vapour fumes that can irritate the eyes.
+Eye protection is vital to protect construction workers’ eyes from hazards such as chemical spills, flying projectiles, dust particles and vapour fumes that can cause eye injuries at work.

 Face and eye protective equipment must be worn at all times while on the construction site by construction workers, supervisors, and visitors to the site.